 So, once you have settled on a brand, consider the area to be covered so that you can buy adequate bait stations.

 Extent of Infestation

-The later gives you convenience in that you just replace the detection cartridge with the bait cartridge once termite activity is detected.
+The latter gives you convenience because you replace the detection cartridge with the bait cartridge once termite activity is detected.

-In order to have a piece of mind, get a product that does not cause any harm to your property.
-In addition, ensure that the bait station and its ingredients does not pose any threat to your kids or curious pets.
+Also, ensure that the bait station and its ingredients do not pose any threat to your kids or curious pets.

 Type of Termites

 Not all bait stations will work effectively on all termite species.
-Therefore, it’s advisable to know type of termites you have so as to get the most effective bait station.
+Therefore, it’s advisable to know the type of termites you have to get the most effective bait station.
 You can get a professional pest exterminator to help in identification.